galaktor/raph.es/content/about.md

 tags = [ "lchf", "tough mudder", "blogger", "twitter", "science" ] author = "raph"
 +++
 I am Raphael.
 Most people call me Raph.
-The blog contains stuff I think about.

 What you'll find on this page are strictly *my own* personal opinions (*not* my employers' views, yadda yadda).
 Raw.
 Ranty.
 Biased.
-Partially incomplete.
+Incomplete.
 With typos.
 Not always clearly structured.
 Mostly without statistically significant evidence.
-Get over it.
+Deal with it.

 With that out of the way, I do try to structure my thoughts so that they are somewhat readable.
 Maybe one or two bits of useful knowledge are hidden in there, too.
 Do have a look around.

-Constructive feedback is always welcome!
-Sometimes I might even listen.
+Constructive feedback is always welcome.
 You can find ways to contact me at the bottom of the site.

 {{% fig %}}
 {{% img class="inline" src="/img/about_raph_thumb.jpeg" alt="Accomplishments makes me happy." link="/img/about_raph.jpeg" %}}